-Coil packs are fairly reliable components, and seldom fail.
+Coil packs are fairly reliable components and seldom fail.
 So why change them?

 Well, by increasing the spark with a high-output ignition coil, you essentially provide more spark energy to the spark plug and into the combustion chamber, resulting in a more efficient combustion process.
 When the energy in the combustion chamber is increased, your HP is essentially increased across the entire (RPM) rev-range.
-This results in a more responsive throttle and more fuel efficient vehicle.
+This results in a more responsive throttle and more fuel-efficient vehicle.

 Worth a look:

-Custom tunes will extract more reliable HP than the canned tunes.
+Custom tunes will extract more reliable HP than straightforward canned tunes.
 Make sure you go to a specialist.
 Preferably somebody that has done this tune on a 3.6 and knows what they’re doing.
 Like the experienced guys over at RIPP!

-Always make sure the vehicle is dyno tuned before and afterward to see the actual BHP readings on the wheels.
-They are slightly more pricey, but its a worthwhile expense.
+Always make sure the vehicle is dyno-tuned before and afterward to see the actual BHP readings on the wheels.
+They are slightly more pricey, but it’s a worthwhile expense.
 You’ll see exactly where your money went and you’ll get a completely customized tune for your specific vehicle.

 This is an insane upgrade if you have the deeper pockets.
 Wow, simply slapping on a supercharger, without even doing any of the above mods will give on average, 330 RW BHP and about 440 BHP at the crank.
 Performance tuners even claim the 3.6 has proven to be stronger than the V8 once supercharged!!!!